ncatlab/nlab-content/pages/2/8/1/1/11182/content.md

 Then the genuine integral of $\omega$ over any differentiable curve exists.
 =--

+There is probably a generalization of this to $k$-cojet forms, involving somewhat more complicated vanishing and differentiability conditions.

 +-- {: .proof}
 ###### Proof
 The Riemann sums in the definition of the genuine integral simplify in the case of a 1-cojet form to